Why Time Only Goes Forward: A Theory I Call Time Gravity

 Fluid Dynamics and Flow Velocity of Time

-The Navier–Stokes equations , named after Claude-Louis Navier and George Gabriel Stokes, can be used to describe flow velocity of fluid.
+The Navier–Stokes equations2, named after Claude-Louis Navier and George Gabriel Stokes, can be used to describe flow velocity of fluid.
 I take this a step further and apply it to time.

 If you ever had a flood in your house, you may have heard how plumbers talk about water always seeking its lowest point.
 Well, time also seeks its lowest point, in my opinion.

-Time moves with an inertial frame of reference and tends to find its lowest point — the future.
-This is similar to how fluid is attracted by gravity and will seek its lowest point.
+Time has an inertial frame of reference3 and tends to find its lowest point—the future.
+This is similar to how water is attracted by gravity and will seek its lowest level.

 The frame of reference is not linear.
 Time passes at different rates dependent on the speed of motion of the observer, as explained by Einstein's General Theory of Relativity.
 This fits perfectly with the way fluid dynamics has been described.
 I wonder what Einstein would say about that?
 I wish he were alive today so I could share this article with him.
 Just a thought.